Global H2O

-Global H2O Group (established November 2009) is a 501(c)(3) registered charity in the United States of America, which was founded by James DeWitt Wilde, David Simons, and Chris Wooten.
+Global H2O Group (established November 2009) is a 501(c)(3) registered charity in the United States, which was founded by James DeWitt Wilde, David Simons, and Chris Wooten.

 According to the charity, Global H2O has funded over 30 projects in Northern Uganda, helping 60,000 people to obtain clean drinking water from the production of standard United Nations designed boreholes (deep wells with hand pumps).

-It now operates in the UK, Germany and USA for fundraising purposes.
+It now operates in the UK, Germany and United States for fundraising purposes.
 It has also partnered with the Royal Order of Saint Lazarus in Ireland to deliver clean drinking water to the impoverished of Northern Uganda.

 Global H2O is not politically oriented, not religion oriented, all volunteer, with the goal for efficient investment of donor funds (at least 80% of funds must be allocated to projects).

 Mission

 The mission statement is as follows:Our goal at Global H2O is to provide clean water sources to communities through construction of wells, rain harvesting facilities, and spring boxes.
 We contract with organizations in developing countries to identify where we can significantly improve lives in a short period of time, with minimal expense and complexity.

 A $20 donation provides clean water to one person for the rest of his or her life.

 The water problem is vast, but the solution is simple and effective.